stovonson/lituk-register/README.md

 # lives-in-the.uk (LITUK)

 lives-in-the.uk is a free subdomain service that tells everyone you know what a chippy is.
+I've made an [example](https://chippy.lives-in-the.uk/) of what you can host on here!

 ## Register